 Why visit

-Take a walk to Fenway Park - 15’ in all
+Take a walk via Back Bay Fens to Museum of Fine Arts - 15’

 Why visit

-- One of the best-known sports venues in the world
+One of the largest museums in the United States

 Why visit